bluecherrydvr/bluecherry-apps/misc/DATABASE_OPTIMIZATION_3.1.14.md

   - 2GB for systems with ≥8GB RAM
   - 1GB for systems with 4-7GB RAM
   - 256MB for systems with <4GB RAM
+- **thread_cache_size**: Auto-detected based on CPU cores:
+  - 64 for systems with ≥16 cores
+  - 32 for systems with 8-15 cores
+  - 16 for systems with 4-7 cores
+  - 8 for systems with <4 cores
 - **query_cache**: Version-aware (enabled for MariaDB, disabled for MySQL 5.7+)
+- **slow_query_log**: Enabled with automatic log rotation

 ## Conclusion